jschless/armymarkdown/README.md

 - [x] Add SSL support
 - [ ] Optimize latex compilation so it doesn't take so dang long
 - [ ] Allow form-based submission alternatives.
+- [ ] Add examples of common memos
 - [ ] Upload list of files (if you have a bunch of command memos to generate, for example) and receive list of PDFs.

 ### Stack / How to Run